JordanHagan/FireWisdom/README.md

 One of my personal goals of this project was to gain more knowledge around different NLP tools.
 The world is full of free-text fields that are full of useful data just waiting for us to mine!
 Exploring alternative methodologies around tapping into this data sounded fun and challenging.

 ### Recurrent Neural Network ([code](https://github.com/JordanHagan/FireWisdom/blob/master/src/python/RNN.py))
-FireWise had already mapped around 2,000 free text fields to the categories they identified.
+Firewise had already mapped around 2,000 free text fields to the categories they identified.
 My theory is that we could do all the normal NLP pre-model text processing, map that resulting text to numbers, put those numbers into a matrix, and run that matrix through a Recurrent Neural Network to hopefully have it learn by the words in the matrix, which category it maps to.

 Right now, the RNN is operating at about 75% accuracy.
 My theory as to why it is unable to identify which category the text belongs in is because free text fields can have more than 1 category within it.
 This situation is better handled by NMF or LDA.